Unlocking the Power of AB Testing in Your Referral Marketing Strategy

 Framing your offer

-Another great test is how you frame the offer.
-Do you lead with the offer the friend will receive if they make a purchase (generous) or with the offer you’ll give the customer for the introduction (self-interested)?
+Do you lead with the offer your customer’s friend will receive if they make a purchase (generous) or with the offer you’ll give the customer for the introduction (self-interested)?

 Option 1 - "generous" offer